Write and read/write operations

 UPDATE and DELETE operations behave differently because they rely on an initial table read before they do any writes.
 Given that concurrent transactions are invisible to each other, both UPDATEs and DELETEs have to read a snapshot of the data from the last commit.
 When the first UPDATE or DELETE releases its lock, the second UPDATE or DELETE needs to determine whether the data that it is going to work with is potentially stale.
 It will not be stale, because the second transaction does not obtain its snapshot of data until after the first transaction has released its lock.

-Potential deadlock situation for concurrent write transactions
+Potential deadlock situation

 For example, suppose that transactions T1 and T2 start at roughly the same time.
-If T1 starts writing to table A and T2 starts writing to table B, both transactions can proceed without conflict; however, if T1 finishes writing to table A and needs to start writing to table B, it will not be able to proceed because T2 still holds the lock on B. Conversely, if T2 finishes writing to table B and needs to start writing to table A, it will not be able to proceed either because T1 still holds the lock on A. Because neither transaction can release its locks until all its write operations are committed, neither transaction can proceed.
+If T1 starts writing to table A and T2 starts writing to table B, both transactions can proceed without conflict.
+However, if T1 finishes writing to table A and needs to start writing to table B, it won’t be able to proceed because T2 still holds the lock on B. Similarly, if T2 finishes writing to table B and needs to start writing to table A, it will not be able to proceed either because T1 still holds the lock on A. Because neither transaction can release its locks until all its write operations are committed, neither transaction can proceed.
+To avoid this kind of deadlock, you need to schedule concurrent write operations carefully.
+For example, you should always update tables in the same order in transactions and, if specifying locks, lock tables in the same order before you perform any DML operations.